Kiuwan logo

 The most traditional software development lifecycle (SDLC) models include the waterfall and iterative/incremental models.

-The former is very rigid in approach, with each stage having its own deliverables.
-There’s too much focus on the documentation, which is clearly not as feasible for today’s dynamic web and mobile applications.
+The former is very rigid in approach, with each stage having its deliverables.
+There’s too much focus on the documentation, which is not as feasible for today’s dynamic web and mobile applications.

 More importantly, the application needs cannot be re-evaluated if the team is currently in development mode.
 Also, changes cannot be seen until they have been deployed.

-This model obviously is dated and not at all feasible for modern applications.
+This model is dated and not at all feasible for modern applications.

-The iterative model is more modular, but it still does not come anywhere near the modularity offered by the cloud-native DevOps development process.
-The development can go parallel, which speeds up the process slightly, but it’s still a sequential development model that makes the development a painstakingly long endeavor.
+The iterative model is more modular, but still does not come near the modularity offered by the cloud-native DevOps development process.
+Development can go in parallel, which speeds up the process slightly, but it’s still a sequential development model that makes development a painstakingly long endeavor.

 These traditional software development models are also highly dependent on physical servers or, in other words, on-premises architecture.

-Scalability is simply a nightmare because scaling applications requires going through multiple phases every time.
-That’s something the cloud has resolved for good.
+Scalability is a nightmare because scaling applications requires multiple phases every time.
+The cloud has resolved that for good.

 Agile Models

-The agile software development models became the norm in the 2000s.
-These models are still used for software and web applications development by 70 percent of companies.
-They were a major improvement over traditional SDLC models.
+Agile software development models became the norm in the 2000s.
+Seventy percent of companies still use them for software and web application development.
+They are a major improvement over traditional SDLC models.

 While agile models use N-Tie application architecture and virtual servers, there are still many challenges with scalability.
-It’s not as plan-driven as traditional software development models, but it’s not as adaptive as cloud-native either.
+They are not as plan-driven as traditional software development models, but they are not as adaptive as cloud-native models either.

-For instance, the Sprints in the Scrum model can take two to four weeks, but with serverless functions of cloud-native application development, the DevOps team has more productivity.
+For instance, Sprints in the Scrum model can take two to four weeks, but with serverless functions of cloud-native application development, the DevOps team is more productive.

-Here’s how: developers can create code as functions as a service (FaaS) which is evoked only when needed.
+Here’s how developers can create code as a function or service (FaaS), which is evoked only when needed.
 This allows them to focus on improving those functions without being concerned with provisions, availability, security, or patching.

-This is just one example of how cloud-native techniques in application development are a considerable improvement over present development models, even those that are currently hailed as the gold standard.
+This is just one example of how cloud-native techniques in application development are a considerable improvement over present development models, even those currently hailed as the gold standard.

-It’s simple, really; cloud-native applications can scale seamlessly, more so than applications developed with agile models.
-That’s because cloud native applications are broken into smaller elements (microservices) that can be managed and developed independently.
+It’s simple, really.
+Cloud-native applications can scale seamlessly, more so than applications developed with agile models.
+That’s because cloud-native applications are broken into smaller elements (microservices) that can be managed and produced independently.

 Microservices Empowering DevOps

 As you can guess, there’s a serious need to incorporate modern development techniques such as containers and microservices.
 Cloud-native architecture basically enables applications that are meant to live on the cloud.
-With businesses rapidly moving to the cloud, it’s high time they incorporated cloud into their development models as well.
+With businesses rapidly moving to the cloud, it’s high time they incorporated cloud into their development models.

 Cloud-native architecture is surprisingly cost-effective and self-reliant, which is the ultimate goal for many tech companies.
-Similarly, there’s better flexibility and scalability than legacy systems and architectures that can honestly no longer suffice for rapidly changing consumer demands.
+Similarly, it offers better flexibility and scalability than legacy systems and architectures, which no longer suffice for rapidly changing consumer demands.

 Plus, there’s no reliance on physical servers, which increases redundancy and uptime.
-For developers, that’s just as important as it is for users who rely on the applications they build.
+For developers, that’s just as important as for users who rely on the applications they build.

-Microservices and serverless functions can support DevOps teams to arrange applications into different, independent segments that are easy to update, patch, and scale.
+Microservices and serverless functions can support DevOps teams by arranging applications into different, independent segments that are easy to update, patch, and scale.
 These microservices can also communicate with one another through APIs.

-In addition, functions are event-driven, which not only impacts performance but the cost behind the performance.
+In addition, functions are event-driven, impacting performance and the cost behind the performance.
 When a function is called only when needed, it uses resources only when needed.
 For large enterprises, this can mean significant savings without compromising the integrity of their web or mobile applications.

 How to Incorporate Cloud-Native Development

-Cloud-native services are already on the rise, with big players like Microsoft and Oracle already offering them.
-For businesses and developers both, the path forward is following the CNCF trail map, which can help businesses build and deploy truly modern cloud-native applications.
+Cloud-native services are already on the rise, with big players like Microsoft and Oracle offering them.
+For businesses and developers, the path forward is following the CNCF trail map, which can help businesses build and deploy truly modern cloud-native applications.

 Bottom Line

-Cloud-native applications for web and mobile are going to drive the future of software development with their easy scalability, interoperability, and upgradability.
+Cloud-native applications for web and mobile will drive the future of software development with their easy scalability, interoperability, and upgradability.

-When we talk about cloud-native applications, it’s important to talk about security as well.
-Security can never be compromised for agility or speed, which is why DevOps teams need cloud code security.
+When we talk about cloud-native applications, it’s important to also discuss security.
+Security can never be compromised for agility or speed, so DevOps teams need cloud code security.

 Kiuwan provides hybrid code security solutions with its key products, Software Composition Analysis (SCA) and Code Security (SAST).
-Empowered with these application security tools, developers can adopt modern development practices while ensuring there are no exploitable vulnerabilities in their software applications.
+Empowered by these application security tools, developers can adopt modern development practices while ensuring their software applications do not have exploitable vulnerabilities.

 Get Your FREE Demo of Kiuwan Application Security Today!